Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Introduction

+When employing strong pre-trained models, the number of parameters can be large, such as for current state-of-the-art transformers.
+For example, ViT-Base (ViT-B)~\citep{dosovitskiy_image_2021} has 84 million parameters, let alone the current significant progress in large foundation models (\eg, GPT-4~\citep{openai2023gpt4} has more than 1 trillion parameters).
+Those large models would simply exacerbate the communication overhead to insurmountable levels. \QS{As a compromise, most existing FL work focuses on the performance of smaller Convolutional Neural Networks (\eg, ResNet~\citep{he2016deep}) on smaller datasets (\eg, CIFAR-10~\citep{krizhevsky_learning_2012}, EMINIST~\citep{cohen2017emnist}).
+Considering the thriving progress in large pre-trained Foundation Models~\citep{bommasani_opportunities_2022}, \textit{an efficient framework enabling these large pre-trained models will be significant for the FL community.}}

-However, we note that pre-trained models have strong representations, and updating all the weights during fine-tuning is often not necessary.
-Various parameter-efficient fine-tuning methods (e.g., fine-tuning only a subset of the parameters or the bias terms) for centralized training have been proposed in the literature and show that successful and efficient adaptation is possible, even under domain shift \citep{jia_visual_2022, cai_tinytl_2020, pfeiffer_adapterhub_2020}.
+Based on the previous study on centralized training~\citep{cai_tinytl_2020, jia_visual_2022, pfeiffer_adapterhub_2020, chen_conv-adapter_2022}, we note that pre-trained models have strong representations, and updating all the weights during fine-tuning is often not necessary.
+Various parameter-efficient fine-tuning methods (\eg, fine-tuning only a subset of the parameters or the bias terms) for centralized training have been proposed in the literature and show that successful and efficient adaptation is possible, even under domain shift \citep{jia_visual_2022, cai_tinytl_2020, pfeiffer_adapterhub_2020}.
 We reason that such insight is applicable to FL, where each client can be thought of as a shifted domain on which we are fine-tuning.
 By leveraging pre-trained weights, it may be possible to simply update a small portion of the weights for each client.
 This will significantly reduce the communication burden on the system, as the updates communicated with the server will consist of just a fraction of the total model parameters.